 Proofreader and Editor for Work Trips and Road Trips by Monika Kanokova

 The dream team is back for the third installment of the #smartcreatives freelancer series!
-Currently in the works with publication aimed for the early summer, this book is geared for established freelancers who often wonder what's next.
-Jam packed with helpful advice on topics like mindfulness, success, travel, and money, and filled with inspiring interviews of women living location-independently, this book is the push a lot of people need.
+Currently available on Amazon, this book is geared for established freelancers who often wonder what's next.
+Jam packed with helpful advice on topics like mindfulness, success, travel, and money, and filled with inspiring interviews of women living location-independently, this book is the push a lot of people need!

 Proofreader and Editor for My Creative (Side) Business by Monika Kanokova

 After editing This Year Will Be Different, I was inspired.
 I was driven.
 My life changed and my career path suddenly made sense.
 One year later and here we are with Monika's second book; a continuation of the first entitled My Creative (Side) Business.
 The first book was written to motivate.
 This book was written to inform on how to really make it happen.
 MCSB's framework is exactly like the first, chock full of articles and interviews of women around the world who turned a creative hobby (i.e. a side project) into a monetary business.
 Because what's better than taking something you love and enjoy doing and strategizing a way to turn it into your career?

 Personally, I've learned an incredible amount since working with Monika as her editor.
 While working on this book, I had a full-time job copywriting, so editing the book was my real-life side project.
 The irony of it all was too real.
 Down the road, I plan on keep doing what I'm doing: keeping a full-time job to support myself financially while doing what I love on the side to eventually, one day, fingers crossed, turn my passions of creative writing and editing into my life-long career.

 Copywriter & E-Commerce Web Production Assistant for South Moon Under

 Here's a funny story: